suguru03/dark-aigle/README.md

-# dark-aigle
+# Dark-Aigle

-Dark Aigle has dark magic!
+Dark Aigle has dark power.

 The library extends a native Promise or a Promise library to have [Aigle functions](https://github.com/suguru03/aigle#functions).